Threshold resummation for the production of four top quarks at the LHC

 The production of four top quarks, $pp \to \ftop$, is one of the rarest Standard Model (SM) production processes currently accessible experimentally at the Large Hadron Collider (LHC).
 Its cross section is known to receive significant contributions in various SM extensions, hence an accurate measurement can set strong constraints on new physics models.
 Examples of such scenarios include supersymmetric theories, where the $\ftop$ signal can be enhanced by squark and gluino decays~\cite{FARRAR1978575, Toharia:2005gm}, the production of a new heavy (pseudo)scalar boson in association with a $t\bar{t}$ pair~\cite{Dicus:1994bm,Craig:2015jba,Craig:2016ygr}, or pair production of scalar gluons~\cite{Plehn:2008ae, Calvet:2012rk, Beck:2015cga, Darme:2018dvz}.
 Moreover, the $\ftop$ production rate is sensitive to the Yukawa coupling of the top quark, making it a useful process to further constrain the nature of Higgs-top quark interactions~\cite{Cao:2016wib, Cao:2019ygh}.
 When interpreted in the framework of an effective theory, a measurement of the $\ftop$ production process places strong constraints on the four-fermion operator~\cite{Zhang:2017mls, Banelli:2020iau,Aguilar-Saavedra:2018ksv,Hartland:2019bjb,Ethier:2021bye, Darme:2021gtt, Aoude:2022deh}.

 The ATLAS and CMS experiments have searched for the production of $\ftop$ at the LHC operating at $\sqrt{s} = 13$~TeV~\cite{CMS:2019rvj,CMS:2019jsc, ATLAS:2018kxv, ATLAS:2020hpj, ATLAS:2021kqb, CMS-PAS-TOP-21-005}.
 In the latest ATLAS analysis~\cite{ATLAS:2021kqb} a cross section of $\sigma_{\ftop} = 24 \pm 4 ({\rm stat.) ^{+5}_{-4} (\rm syst.})$~fb is measured, whereas the recent combined analysis of CMS~\cite{CMS-PAS-TOP-21-005} reports a cross section of $\sigma_{\ftop} = 17^{+5}_{-5}$~fb.
-Intriguingly, these obtained central values are above the SM prediction, which is calculated at the next-to-leading order (NLO) accuracy both in the strong (QCD) and electroweak (EW) coupling~\cite{Bevilacqua:2012em, Alwall:2014hca,Maltoni:2015ena,Frederix:2017wme, Jezo:2021smh}, with the ATLAS measurement consistent with the SM result only within $2\sigma$.
+Intriguingly, these values lie above the SM prediction, which is calculated at the next-to-leading order (NLO) accuracy both in the strong (QCD) and electroweak (EW) coupling~\cite{Bevilacqua:2012em, Alwall:2014hca,Maltoni:2015ena,Frederix:2017wme, Jezo:2021smh}, with the ATLAS measurement consistent with the SM result only within $2\sigma$.
 The NLO calculations carry a theoretical error due to scale variation of around 25\%, which is comparable with the size of the individual errors of the latest ATLAS and CMS measurements.
-It is therefore of crucial importance to improve the precision of the theoretical predictions for the $\ftop$ production, especially having in mind that the future analysis will involve much larger sets of LHC data and the precision of the measurement will increase substantially.
+It is therefore of crucial importance to improve the precision of the theoretical predictions for the $\ftop$ production, especially having in mind thatfuture analyses involve much larger sets of LHC data and the precision of the measurement will increase substantially.

 More than 90\% of the full NLO result originates from pure QCD interactions.
-Currently, the calculation of the next-to-next-to-leading order (NNLO) QCD corrections remains out of reach.
-However, it is possible to systematically consider a part of higher-order QCD corrections originating from multiple soft gluon emissions.
+Currently, the calculation of the next-to-next-to-leading order QCD corrections remains out of reach.
+However, it is possible to systematically consider a part of higher-order QCD corrections originating from multiple soft-gluon emissions.
 Given the very large partonic centre-of-mass (CM) energy $\sqrs$ needed to produce four top quarks, $\sqrs \gtrsim 700$ GeV, the $\ftop$ production at the LHC very often takes place close to production threshold, with any additional real radiation strongly suppressed.
 One can therefore expect that a large part of the higher-order corrections is due to soft emission and stems from the threshold region.
 Correspondingly, computing higher-order corrections of this type offers a promising way to improve the precision of the prediction.